 Today is Ferragosto or the holiday that celebrates the Assumption of the Virgin Mary.
 That said, mostly it’s a day when every Italian save the very unlucky few, is on holiday.
 The entire country is basically away this week and I for one applaud such dedication to relaxation for the mind, food & wine for the spirit and the beach to enjoy all of the above.
 I have spent many a Ferragosto on holiday in Italy or in other lands with Italian friends.
-It never feels right to me to work on this day but we do what we have to in order to get things done and I can’t complain having spent the better part of last week at a wine conference in Oregon.
+It never feels right to me to work on this day but we do what we have to in order to get things done and I can’t complain being in Rochester, New York at a wine conference.

 What do people drink on Ferragosto you might wonder?
 In my experience, a bit of everything but it is slightly more celebratory than your average holiday so some sparkling wine might be involved or a good mixed drink like a Negroni Sbagliato.
 I can’t drink Gin it makes me mean like an angry cat so an ex-boyfriend introduced me to a Negroni Sbagliato years ago in Milan and I was hooked.
 I see I am not alone and that it has definitely made its’ way in the United States.

 Today we are also celebrating another holiday, Julia Child’s birthday.
 She is and was such a part of our lives.
 Her cookbook stares out at me from my shelf every day calling out for love as I slink past it to make simple fare.
 Sometimes though, I read it and imagine making what she would be making on any given night.
 As all readers of my blog know, like Julia, despite my love for Italy, I was and always will remain a devoted francophile as well.

 Buona festa a tutti!